 Connect the dots on insider threat indicators with Resolver’s threat protection software

 Insider threat indicators can reveal substantial security risks for organizations of all sizes.
 However, organizations can detect and prevent insider threats by implementing effective security measures before they cause significant harm.

 Resolver’s threat protection software connects the dots on an organization’s threat landscape.
 Our centralized security risk data solutions, and advanced threat intelligence integrations, can quickly reduce the signal from the noise, flagging persons of interest.
 Identify patterns, and detect potential threats before they escalate.

 Maximize your security team’s ability to stay on top of threats with our automated incident response workflows and case management features, allowing effective threat and incident tracking and response.
 Interested in learning more about how Resolver’s powerful threat protection software can help protect your organization from insider threats and other security risks?
-Register for a short guided walk-through, or book a custom demo today!
+Book a custom demo today!